-Computer architecture, programming languages, parallel computing, operating systems, energy-efficient computing.
+Computer architecture, machine learning systems, programming languages, energy-efficient computing.
 Molecular storage and computing.

 Energy is increasingly a first-order concern in computer systems design.
 Battery life is a big constraint in mobile systems, and power/cooling costs largely dominate the cost of equipment in data centers.
 More fundamentally, current trends point toward a ``utilization wall,'' in which the amount of active die area is limited by how much power can be fed to a chip.